Ilse Fehling: Career

 In 1923, she left the Bauhaus for Berlin to work as a freelance sculptor and stage and costume designer.
-Fehling married Henry S. Witting the same year.
-In 1928, Fehling gave birth to a daughter, Gaby; she divorced Witting a year later.

 Fehling received the Rome Prize from the Prussian Academy of Arts in 1932; she later studied in Rome using a grant associated with the award.
 In the following years, her work took influences from Cubism.

 Following the Nazi rise to power, Fehling's work was deemed degenerate and its exhibition was banned.
 Much of her work was lost due to bombing and confiscation during World War II.